PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 High demand for purchasing/supply officers

 The demand for purchasing/supply officers is growing as businesses and government agencies aim to run more efficiently and profitably.
-The COVID-19 pandemic has created further demand for purchasing/supply officers because businesses need to have a good supply chain for providing essential products.

 There are currently more job vacancies than applicants, so the job is in high demand across a range of government agencies, councils and private industries including construction and infrastructure, manufacturing, IT and aged care.